SpenceKonde/ATTinyCore/README.md

 **problems dynamically linking libusb-0.1 on linux** can occur if Arduino was installed through the Snap package manager.
 The Arduino IDE should always be installed from the tarball available from http://arduino.cc, never from a package manager.

 **There is a bug in the IDE that causes compilation errors with some combinations of boards and submenu options** on 1.8.5 and earlier on Windows.
 The symptom of this is an error ending in something like C:\Users\yourusername\AppData\Local\Temp\arduino_build_131884/..\arduino_cache_186227\core\core_ATTinyCore_avr_attinyx4_LTO_enable,chip_84,clock_8internal,eesave_aenable,bod_disable,pinmapping_anew,millis_enabled,neopixelport_porta_1bc5d2d7fe299bbd4d4a668366e76c74.a: No such file or directory - this is caused by the way it includes all options in the name of the file; where there are many menu options, this will exceed the maximum file name length under windows.
 This issue impacts many parts on ATTinyCore 1.3.0 and later, and the 841/441 on ATTinyCore 1.2.2 and later.
-To fix this issue without downgrading ATTinyCore, update to 1.8.6 or later of the IDE - 1.8.9 or later is recommended (it is also the most recent version of the IDE which supports Windows XP)
+To fix this issue without downgrading ATTinyCore, update to 1.8.6 or later of the IDE - 1.8.13 is STRONGLY recommended

 **Windows store version sometimes experiences strange issues**.
 The windows store issues are difficult to reproduce on other systems, and no reliable solutions to them are currently known.
 We recommend using the .zip package or standard installer version of the IDE, not the Windows Store version.

-**When uploading sketches via ISP using the Arduino IDE, you must select a programmer marked ATTinyCore from the programmers menu (or any other programmer added by an installed third party core) in order to upload properly to most supported chips - this is due to a limitation in the IDE.
-This limitation has been sidestepped in Arduino 1.8.13, so that version is recommended**
+**On IDEs prior to 1.8.13, you need to select the correct version of the programmer.
+In 1.8.13 only these programmers are shown.
+As of 1.4.2, the (ATTinyCore) note is removed, as 1.8.13 has had excellent uptake (because it lacks new bugs and greatly improves UX)**

 **When using a chip for the first time, or after changing the clock speed, EESAVE or BOD settings, you must do "burn bootloader" to set the fuses, even if you are not using the chip with a bootloader**

+**Problems programming some parts for first time, especially ATtiny841/441** These parts are less forgiving of the SCK clock rate.
+I'm not sure why USBAsp doesn't seem to be working anymore (it used to, and I haven't changed anything), looking into options there.
+Arduino as ISP or USBTinyISP SLOW will program without issue.

 **Chips sold as "ATtiny85" with wrong signature** - enable verbose upload output, and it will tell you what sig it actually saw. **0x1e9005** means you got scammed (all 0's or all F's is wiring problem, or bricked chip from choosing clock source that isn't present).
 Apparently one or more foreign sellers have been remarking the much cheaper ATtiny12 as an 85 and ripping people off on ebay/etc.